cse110-sp24-group5/cse110-sp24-group5/admin/cipipeline/phase1.md

 - Enforce occasional team reviews of branches so team members can discuss which branches to remove or merge
 - Ensure communication between team members when editing the repo's branches, one person's decision to remove branches should not be a surprise to anyone

-The branch management guidelines provided are sound and cover important aspects such as branch naming conventions, branch protection, and periodic cleanup of old or unused branches.

 ## Demo

 Here is the diagram of our workflow currently:
 ![diagram](phase1.png)

 Here is an example of what can be seen when a PR is created or a commit is pushed